-The AD9709 allows the gain of each channel to be set independently by connecting one R{SET} resistor to FSADJ1 and another R{SET} resistor to FSADJ2.
-To add flexibility and reduce system cost, a single R{SET} resistor can be used to set the gain of both channels simultaneously.
+The AD9763 allows the gain of each channel to be independently set by connecting one $R{SET}$ resistor to FSADJ1 and another $R{SET}$ resistor to FSADJ2.
+To add flexibility and reduce system cost, a single $R{SET}$ resistor can be used to set the gain of both channels simultaneously.

 When GAINCTRL is low (i.e., connected to AGND), the independent channel gain control mode using two resistors is enabled.
-In this mode, individual R{SET} resistors should be connected to FSADJ1 and FSADJ2.
+In this mode, individual $R{SET}$ resistors should be connected to FSADJ1 and FSADJ2.
 When GAINCTRL is high (i.e., connected to AVDD), the master/slave channel gain control mode using one resistor is enabled.
-In this mode, a single RSET resistor is connected to FSADJ1 and the resistor on FSADJ2 can be removed.
+In this mode, a single $R{SET}$ resistor is connected to FSADJ1 and the resistor on FSADJ2 must be removed.